 If the sale proceeds are reinvested into the business as a part of the sale, there may follow a period of growth and expansion which will result in increased spend, re-invested profits and a reduced net profit – all of which can affect your mortgage capacity.
 Hopefully, however, there will be some "cash off the table" as part of the sale!

-Full or partial earn-out
+Full or partial Earn-Out

 If the deal to sell is based on an earn-out agreement again your ability to borrow money personally may drop.